ethersphere/swarm-guide/contents/usage/act.rst

 **Protecting content with Elliptic curve keys (multiple grantees):**

-.. note:: The ``act`` strategy requires a ``bzzaccount`` to encrypt with.
+The ``act`` strategy also requires a ``bzzaccount`` to encrypt with.
 The most comfortable option in this case would be the same ``bzzaccount`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time

 .. note:: the ``act`` strategy expects a grantee public-key list to be communicated to the CLI.
 This is done using the ``--grant-keys`` flag.
 Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
 Each grantee should appear in a separate line.
 Comments and other characters are not allowed.